Plan B – Step by Step Rigging & Set-Up Guide

 1. Loosely assemble main, jib, sheets and side stays onto the boat.
 Tighten side stays to your normal marker (or lock nut).
 Don’t worry too much about even side stay tension just yet.

 2. Backstay Tension should be applied to match the main sail luff curve.
-Keep applying backstay tension slowly and smoothly, whilst watching the top seam of the main, until you see this top seam brake its shape ...
+Keep applying backstay tension slowly and smoothly, whilst watching the top seam of the main, until you see this top seam break its shape ...
 STOP.
 Gently release back stay tension until the top seam shape comes back into shape and stop ...
 Perfect base setting.
 Tighten main downhaul and jackstay to smooth out any wrinkles in the main.

 Light winds – Aim for a slightly straighter mast (result fuller main).